For ordinary Venetians, life is no gondola ride

 Venice's majestic palaces and churches are built on low-lying islands, mud piles and stilts, and while much time and money has been spent on plans to protect the UNESCO World Heritage Site from water, many residents say the issues that are eroding their way of life have been neglected.

-One variation of a joke making the rounds among die-hard Venetians is about a tourist who asks where she can buy a liter of milk for her child and is told:
+One variation of a joke making the rounds among die-hard Venetians is about a tourist who asks where she can buy a litre of milk for her child and is told:

 "Go past the Gucci store, take a right at the Fendi store, go straight over the bridge at the Dolce and Gabbana boutique and I think there is still a grocery store there -- if the guy hasn't died."